Al Hirschfeld Theatre: 1940s to early 1960s

-Jujamcyn operation
+Jujamcyn and ATG operation

 Late 1960s to 1980s

 Minnesota Mining & Manufacturing president William L. McKnight, who headed Jujamcyn Theaters and already operated the St. James Theatre, offered Louise Beck $1.5 million for the Martin Beck Theatre in December 1965.
 McKnight also offered to buy out Lotito's lease on the theater, which was to expire in three years.
 The sale was finalized in February 1966, with McKnight paying $1.35 million to Louise Beck and $150,000 to Lotito.
 McKnight would not receive the property title until the next month, after Marat/Sade was set to close.
 Under Jujamcyn's operation, the Beck hosted the Albee play A Delicate Balance, featuring Tandy, Cronyn, Rosemary Murphy, and Marian Seldes, in 1966.
 The next year, the theater staged a production of Comden, Green, and Jule Styne's musical Hallelujah, Baby!.
 In 1968, the off-Broadway musical Man of La Mancha relocated to the Beck, staying for three years.

 Many of the Beck's productions in the 1970s were short-lived.
 In 1971, the Beck hosted Albee's All Over with Tandy, Dewhurst, Betty Field, and George Voskovec, as well as the musical The Grass Harp, based on Capote's play two decades earlier.
 Two productions during the decade had just one performance: Ring Around the Bathtub on April 29, 1972, and No Hard Feelings on April 8, 1973.
 The British play Habeas Corpus was presented at the Beck in late 1975, running for 95 performances.
 In 1976, McKnight transferred the Beck and Jujamcyn's other venues to his daughter Virginia and her husband James H. Binger.
 Finally, the theater had a hit in 1977 with the opening of the play Dracula, featuring Frank Langella, which ran for 925 performances.